Yuanflynn/yuanflynn.github.io/_pages/cv.md

   * Merchant Operations: Orchestrated seamless collaboration processes with suppliers.
 Developed and implemented 6 automated data analysis and feedback models using Excel, significantly improving cooperation effectiveness.

+* Summer 2022: Global Market Intern - Easy Transfer
+  * Market Research: Investigated the distribution of overseas user needs, covering 40% of the freshman population in 8 universities; produced 5 research reports focusing on competitors like Alipay and Flywire.
+  * Community Operations: Analyzed community communication trends, participated in community recruitment and content promotion, and refined user data operations, covering over 350 users with a penetration rate exceeding 90%."

 Skills
 ======